 Piers Turner is the Chair of the CEHV Steering Committee and Incoming Director of CEHV, and Associate Professor of Philosophy.
 He has been a leader in the development of the Center's mission and programs, including the COMPAS program.
 His research focuses on the liberal and democratic theory of the 19th century philosopher and political economist John Stuart Mill.
 A new volume he has co-edited, Public Reason in Political Philosophy: Classic Sources and Contemporary Commentaries (Routledge), is coming out this year.
 He is also co-editor of After The Open Society (Routledge, 2008), a collection of previously unpublished political writings by Karl Popper.
 He is always looking for new ideas for CEHV, so please contact him with suggestions!

 Faculty Steering Committee

 Greg Hitzhusen is an Assistant Professor of Professional Practice in the School of Environment and Natural Resources.
 Greg joined the COMPAS team for the 2015-16 COMPAS Program on Sustainability.
 Among other contributions, he was the person most responsible for bringing Cardinal Peter Turkson, President of the Pontifical Council for Justice and Peace, to campus after the publication of Pope Francis’s environmental encyclical.
 Greg is also a leader of Ohio Interfaith Power and Light, and is active in the Columbus and OSU environmental communities.

 Michael Neblo is an Associate Professor of Political Science was also a member of the Innovation Group that founded the Center for Ethics and Human Values and an initiator of the COMPAS program.
 Michael’s work with the Center has focused on connecting us with efforts to promote effective democratic deliberation.
-His book is entitled Deliberative Democracy between Theory and Practice (Cambridge).
+His most recent book is Politics with the People: Building a Directly Representative Democracy (Cambridge).